a11ce/roc/README.md

 The following GameObject types are provided:

-- `createLatchText(x: number, text: string | JSX.Element)` from `@roc/objects/latchText`.
+- `createLatchText(x: number, text: string | (() => JSX.Element))` from `@roc/objects/latchText`.
 Writes the given text or JSX to the log when the player walks past it for the first time.
+For JSX, requires a function that returns the JSX element.

 ### Avatars